 State Public Health Officer permit certain businesses to reopen if a local health officer believes the conditions in that jurisdictions warrant it, but expressly acknowledge the authority of local health officers to establish and implement public health measures within their respective jurisdictions that are more restrictive than those implemented by the State Public Health Officer.
 This Order adopts in certain respects more stringent restrictions addressing the particular facts and circumstances in this City, which are necessary to control the public health emergency as it is evolving within the City.
-Without this tailored set of restrictions that further reduces the number of interactions between persons, scientific evidence indicates that the public health crisis in the City will worsen to the point at which it may overtake available health care resources within the City and increase the death rate.
+Without this tailored set of restrictions that further reduces the number of interactions between persons, scientific evidence indicates that the public health crisis in the City and increase the death rate.
 Also, this Order enumerates additional restrictions on non-work-related travel not covered by the State's Shelter Order; sets forth mandatory Physical Distancing requirements for all individuals in the City when engaged in activities outside their residences; and adds a mechanism to ensure that all businesses with facilities that are allowed to operate under the Order comply with the Physical Distancing Requirements.